New Model Army: Revolutionary politics and the "Agreement of the People"

 Having won the First Civil War, the soldiers became discontented with the Long Parliament, for several reasons.
 Firstly, they had not been paid regularly – pay was weeks in arrears – and on the end of hostilities, the conservative MPs in Parliament wanted to either disband the Army or send them to fight in Ireland without addressing the issue of back pay.
 Secondly, the Long Parliament refused to grant the soldiers amnesty from prosecution for any criminal acts they had been ordered to commit in the Civil War.
 The soldiers demanded indemnity as several soldiers were hanged after the war for crimes such as stealing horses for use by the cavalry regiments.
-Thirdly, seeing that most Parliamentarians wanted to restore the King without major democratic reforms or religious freedom, many soldiers asked why they had risked their lives in the first place, a sentiment that was strongly expressed by their elected representatives.
+Thirdly, seeing that most Parliamentarians wanted to restore the King without major democratic reforms or religious freedom.

 Two representatives, called Agitators, were elected from each regiment.
 The Agitators, with two officers from each regiment and the Generals, formed a new body called the Army Council.
-At a meeting ("rendezvous") held near Newmarket, Suffolk on 4 June 1647 this council issued "A Solemne Engagement of the Army, under the Command of his Excellency Sir Thomas Fairfax" to Parliament on 8 June making their concerns known, and also detailing the constitution of the Army Council so that Parliament would understand that the discontent was Army wide and had the support of both officers and other ranks.
-This Engagement was read out to the Army at a general Army rendezvous on 5 June.
+At a meeting ("rendezvous") held near Newmarket, Suffolk on 4 June 1647, this council issued "A Solemne Engagement of the Army, under the Command of his Excellency Sir Thomas Fairfax" to Parliament on 8 June making their concerns known.

 Having come into contact with ideas from the radical movement called the Levellers, the troops of the Army proposed a revolutionary new constitution named the Agreement of the People, which called for almost universal male suffrage, electoral boundary reform, power to rest with a Parliament elected by the people every two years, religious freedom, and an end to imprisonment for debt.

 Increasingly concerned at the failure to pay their wages and by political manoeuvrings by King Charles I and by some in Parliament, the army marched slowly towards London over the next few months.
 In late October and early November at the Putney Debates, the Army debated two different proposals.
 The first was the Agreement of the People; the other was the Heads of Proposals, put forward by Henry Ireton for the Army Council.
-This constitutional manifesto included the preservation of property rights and would maintain the privileges of the gentry.
-At the Putney Debates, it was agreed to hold three further rendezvous.